simplicitesoftware/documentation/docs/docs/misc/log-viewing.md

 CronManager|ICORECM004|ICORECM005|MEMGC
 ```

+### Searching

+Use `/` to search using a regex, or use [chronological navigation](https://docs.lnav.org/en/v0.13.1/hotkeys.html#chronological-navigation) to fastly navigate to the next hour for example.

 ### Timeline view

 Press `i` to get a histogram view of the repartition of the error levels over time: